mongodb/mongo-csharp-driver/Docs/reference/content/what_is_new.md

 * Support for Snappy compression on .NET Core on Windows (in addition to existing support on .NET Framework)
 * Support for Zstandard compression on Windows on 64-bit platforms
-* A new default of enabling certificate revocation checking.
-* A new URI option `tlsDisableCertificateRevocationCheck` to disable certificate revocation checking.
+* A new URI option `tlsDisableCertificateRevocationCheck` to enable or disable certificate revocation checking.
 * An expanded list of retryable write errors via the inclusion of `ExceededTimeLimit`, `LockTimeout` and `ClientDisconnect`